QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 More precisely:

-1. The QuantEcon lectures depend on outside pieces of code called packages, which are standalone code bundles that provide specific functionality (we'll discuss some :ref:`useful ones <general_packages>` later on)
+1. The QuantEcon lectures depend on outside pieces of code called packages, which are standalone code bundles that provide specific functionality (we'll discuss some :doc:`useful ones <general_packages>` later on)

 2. The first line installs the ``IJulia`` package (which connects Jupyter to Julia), and the ``InstantiateFromURL`` package, which is a tool the QE team produced to manage dependencies for the lectures

-3. The second line says that we want to use the functionality from that second tool
+3. The second line says that we want to use functionality from that second tool

-4. The third line will grab a curated set of packages from the ``QuantEcon/QuantEconLecturePackages`` GitHub repository (we talk about GitHub in :ref:`version control <version_control>`), install them, and also add these to the default ``v1.0`` environment so we can use these right away (for more on Julia environments, see :ref:`tools and editors <tools_editors>`)
+4. The third line will grab a curated set of packages from the ``QuantEcon/QuantEconLecturePackages`` GitHub repository (we talk about GitHub in :doc:`version control <version_control>`), install them on the machine, and also add them to the default ``v1.0`` environment so we can use them right away (for more on Julia environments, see :doc:`tools and editors <tools_editors>`)

 * To run Jupyter, open a terminal or windows console, ``cd`` to the location you wish to write files and type